MRAlirad/fund-me-remix/note.md

 ## Immutable

 Immutable variables are like constants.
-Values of immutable variables can be set inside the constructor but cannot be modified afterwards..
+Values of immutable variables can be set inside the constructor but cannot be modified afterwards. [learn more](https://solidity-by-example.org/immutable/)

 ```js
 contract Immutable {